zackw/minify-mathjax/README.md

 The official MathJax distribution is huge and contains a great deal of junk you may not need.
 If you want to host it yourself, as you should, you may want to strip out all that junk.
 This program does that.
+The example configuration produces a 14MB output directory from a 176MB upstream checkout (not counting `.git`).

 `minify` expects to be run, with no arguments, in a directory containing a configuration file `minify.cfg`---such as a clean